-The National Public Interest Disclosure Group brings together officials from across Canada who have responsibility for public service ethics and whistleblowing.
-The Group meets annually and I attended its annual meeting in September 2017.
-The meeting provides a unique forum for education and sharing experiences and I am grateful for the opportunity to learn from my colleagues across the country.
+I would like to again express my appreciation to the members of the National Public Interest Disclosure Group.
+This informal organization brings together officials from across Canada who have responsibility for public service ethics and whistleblowing.
+The Group meets annually and I attended its annual meeting in September 2018.
+The meeting provides a unique forum for education and networking and I am grateful for the opportunity to share experiences with my colleagues across the country.